 DirecTV Stream supports all the devices you’d expect, including Android and iOS, web browsers, Amazon Fire, Roku, Apple TV, Chromecast, and a few others.
 You can click here to start your free trial and see if it’s right for you.

-Mexican Channels On DirecTV Stream
+Mexican channels on DirecTV Stream

 If you get the DirecTV Stream Deportes package for $5/month, you’ll get all the following channels: